noblejos/sagu/README.md

 Community is all about Creating Shared Memories.
 Let your audience from all over the world connect with you and create these memories when you create NFTs tailored for them.

+The DApp that allows creatives to mint Tickets(Single, membership, donation, and fundraisers) that can be shared directly with their communities.

 With Sagu;
-- Creatives can mint an NFT for their fans
+- Creatives can mint an NFT Single, membership, donation, and fundraisers) for their fans or communities
 - Sell tickets in form of NFTs
 - Shareable nft link